OpenClaw: Viral AI Sidekick That Puts You and Your Data at Risk

 Malicious Actors on the Hype Train

 The viral popularity of the tool has also attracted bad actors.
 One reported case involved a fake Visual Studio Code extension posing as a “ClawdBot Agent“.
-While it looked like a legitimate installer, it was actually secretly installing credential stealer on user’s systems.
+While it looked like a legitimate installer, it was actually secretly installing credential stealer on user’s systems — the same attack vector we documented in the axios npm supply chain attack, where malicious package versions were published to npm to target JavaScript developers.

 Our Security Recommendations